getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 ![A dashboard with very many big numbers](/images/perfectly-fitting-text-to-container-in-react/big-bad-numbers.png)

 It's easy to get "big" wrong.
 The ideal "big" is _as big as possible_ but _never too big_.
-That's the whole problem space, there's not much to it.
+That's the whole problem space.
 The _solution space_ to this problem (like many UI problems) ended up [more complicated](https://github.com/getsentry/sentry/pull/76209/) than I expected.
 I chipped away at it with help from [Jonas](https://github.com/jonasba) (resident expert of unusual React rendering strategies) for a while, and here I'm documenting the lessons learned.

 ## The Solution Space